What antenna will work for me? Guide to TV Antenna Installation? Contact Us

 Visit our physical store at 3758 W. Washington Rd.
 Ithaca, Mi.
 48847 Mon. - Thur.
 8am - 6pm.
 Friday 9am - 4pm. and Saturdays from 9am to 1pm.
 Denny will be happy to answer your questions.
 The same items featured in the online store are available at the physical store location.

 Ask Denny TV Antenna Questions Begins Here

-How can I select my own outdoor TV antenna?
+How can I select my own outdoor digital TV antenna?

 Denny, I'm interested in either your EZ HD or the HD Stacker.
-How do I know which outdoor antenna is best for me?
+How do I know which outdoor digital antenna is best for me?
 I plan to install outside on the roof.
 There are four HDTV televisions connected.
 Is there a way I can know which TV antenna is best for my location.
 Thanx bruce

 Hi Bruce, There is a good way you can do this yourself.
-We have a page at the link below that will guide you through the process of selecting a TV antenna.
+We have a page at the link below that will guide you through the process of selecting a digital TV antenna.
 This page utilizes the FCC mapping system to determine reception conditions.
 Follow the steps suggested and it should be clear which antenna is best for the location.

 Here's the link http://www.dennysantennaservice.com/digital_tv_antenna.html